bridge-school/content/resources/1-Javascript-General-Topics/functions.md

 ### Anatomy of a function

 When we approach a function, one of the most valuable abilities is to comfortably understand what the goals and the use cases of a function are.
-This can be difficult when a function is not named well, however eventually even a poorly named function can be parsed by someone with enough experience and knowledge - for example:
+This can be difficult when a function is not named well.
+However, eventually, even a poorly named function can be parsed by someone with enough experience and knowledge - for example:

 ```js